Ring Alarm (1st Generation) Installation Guide

 1

-Opt in to Assisted Monitoring via the Ring app and Ring will automatically call up to three emergency contacts during an Alarm event.
-Ring subscription required (sold separately).
+Opt in to Alarm Calls (formerly Assisted Monitoring) via the Ring app and Ring will automatically call up to three emergency contacts during an Alarm event.
+Ring Home subscription required (sold separately).

 Last updated 1 month ago